Cyclone1070/docsreader/src/tailwind/markdown/docs/hover-focus-and-other-states.md

 Style the active text selection using the `selection` variant:

 Try selecting some of this text with your mouse

-So I started to walk into the water.
-I won't lie to you boys, I was terrified.
-But I pressed on, and as I made my way past the breakers a strange calm came over me.
-I don't know if it was divine intervention or the kinship of all living things but I tell you Jerry at that moment, I *was* a marine biologist.

 ```
 <div class="selection:bg-fuchsia-300 selection:text-fuchsia-900">  <p>    So I started to walk into the water.
 I won't lie to you boys, I was terrified.
 But I pressed on, and as I made my    way past the breakers a strange calm came over me.
 I don't know if it was divine intervention or the kinship of all    living things but I tell you Jerry at that moment, I <em>was</em> a marine biologist.  </p></div>